 Another feature is that it can capture the entire process of signing in.
 For banks and similar institutions, the login process is a bit different.
 LastPass allows you to capture all the sign-in processes so that you can auto login there too.
 Once you have the LastPass account, I recommend you view the Tutorials so that you know what all you can do to make your sign-in easier.

 LastPass also has a password generator.
 It auto-detects when you are creating a password and offers you suggestions if you go for it.
 The new passwords can be customized with symbols and numbers, and you can also set a size for them.
 The best part is, once you have saved it, you do not need to remember it!

 Finally, LastPass lets you import your passwords from other password managers.
 It supports a variety of formats so that you do not have to manually transfer data.
 Simply select import and select the file from other password managers and all data will be imported without human intervention.
-Similarly, LastPass also allows export of data just in case you wish to move to some other password manager like RoboForm, etc.
+Similarly, LastPass also allows the export of data just in case you wish to move to some other password manager like RoboForm, etc.

 Problems With LastPass

 I did not find any problems with LastPass except that some sites create problems while auto-signing in.
 Some sites have captcha, and there, you have to close the Lastpass dialog after it fills the password.
 After closing the Lastpass dialog, you can manually enter a captcha.
 Since the captcha changes every time you log in, I do not think there could be any way to capture such logins.

 LastPass support is readily available on Twitter.
 Their handle is @Lastpass, and they offer a fast response.
 The above review of LastPass is meant as support in choosing a cloud-based password manager for you.
 If you have any thoughts, please share.

 You can download LastPass from its official website.
-You can also get the extension for Chrome, Firefox, Internet Explorer & Opera browsers.
+You can also get the extension for Chrome, Firefox, Edge & Opera browsers.